 The technical skills required vary for different organizations.
 Here’s a list of the most popular skills best to have in your resume.

+Are you still not sure what skills will win recruiters over?
+Check out our guide on How to Create A Resume Skills Section To Impress Recruiters (+10 Examples You Need to See).
 Finally, let’s talk about if you can mention any certificates when applying for an EA position.

 There are not that many certificates specifically for Enterprise Architects, yet some are very useful in their work and hiring process.